Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 Product Company

-- WebRTC — for video consultations — understanding SRTP, TURN servers, call quality metrics
+- WebRTC: for video consultations: SRTP, TURN servers, call quality metrics

-- E2EE — for patient data — implementing encryption that meets healthcare compliance standards
+- E2EE: for patient data: encryption meeting healthcare compliance standards

-You become an expert in your domain.
-After 5 years, I understand healthcare app development at a level that would take much longer to achieve by jumping between projects.
+After 5 years I understand healthcare app development at a level jumping between projects takes far longer to reach.

 Verdict: Outsourcing gives breadth, product gives depth.
-Early career, breadth is more valuable.
-Mid to senior career, depth differentiates you.
+Breadth matters early, depth differentiates you later.

 Code Quality and Technical Debt